MarkymarkandFunkybunch/Hugo_Elizh/content/posts/Market wrap Daily.md

 ---
+Market wrap up:

+## 07-05-2020 ##

+ASX200 suffers two consecutive loss in the row and resulting 0.38% lower, banks shared majority of the blames while some mid-caps/small caps showed strong resilient interim.
+Despite the rally in risk assets – due to surprisingly stronger trade balance sheet with China, fears and sentiment remain conservative and investors seem waiting for clearer picture ahead.

+Rumour has the fed and global central banks are in the line to conduct more stimulus if concerns about depression extends future.
+However, primary question remains as how much ammunition they have left…  With already announced QE-to infinity program, if it proves insufficient, the next step for the fed will be to implement some new yield curve control program.

+ASX 200 ‘s dynamics has manifested in a market that is stuck in a range and it is losing its momentum to break through its recent double top around 5500.

+Research affirms arise of digital payment(transactions) amid this outbreak, suggesting that coronavirus is changing the way we pay.

 ## 29-04-2020 ##

 Market closed 1.51% higher with 5393.40 with risk appetite returned, in sympathy with broader Asian indices.
 Interestingly, ASX200 continues to underperform other global benchmark indices possibly due to stronger AUD/USD..